yiisoft/db/docs/en/query/select.md

 $query->select(['user_id' => 'user.id', 'email']);
 ```

-If you do not call the `Yiisoft\Db\Query\Query::select()` method when building a query, `*` will be selected, which means selecting all columns.
+If you don't call the `Yiisoft\Db\Query\Query::select()` method when building a query, `*` will be selected, which means selecting all columns.

 Besides column names, you can also select **DB expressions**.
-You must use the array format when selecting a **DB expression** that contains commas to avoid incorrect automatic name quoting.
+You must use the array format when selecting a **DB expression** that has commas to avoid wrong automatic name quoting.

 For example, the following code will select columns `CONCAT(first_name, ' ', last_name)` with alias `full_name` and column `email`.